DETAILED ACTION

 an illumination component configured to emit a light pulse toward a viewing field [col 8, line 14-21 (laser source); also illumination component inherent in LIDAR device of fig. 6A];

-a photo-receiver configured to generate an electrical output proportional to an intensity of light incident on a surface of the photo-receiver [col 18, line 54-60; fig. 6A];
+a photo-receiver configured to generate an electrical output proportional to an intensity of light incident on a pixel of the photo-receiver [col 18, line 54-60; fig. 6A];

-5: Zhu teaches the distance determination component is configured to remove the component of the waveform data attributable to light reflected from mist in response to a determination that the object has entered a zone of limited detection of the imaging device [see rejection of claim 1; col 5, line 7-64 teach that spectral analysis is performed to distinguish objects from non-objects, wherein the non-objects are omitted from a 3D map, wherein for a given field of view spectral filtering is possible, corresponding to a baseline as claimed; and col 21, second paragraph, which teaches non-objects being removed from the 3D map; and corresponding to baseline: col 14, line 55 to end of col. 14].
+5: Zhu teaches the distance determination component is configured to subtract the first waveform data from the second waveform data in response to a determination that the object has entered a zone of limited detection of the imaging device [see rejection of claim 1; col 5, line 7-64 teach that spectral analysis is performed to distinguish objects from non-objects, wherein the non-objects are omitted from a 3D map, wherein for a given field of view spectral filtering is possible, corresponding to a baseline as claimed; and col 21, second paragraph, which teaches non-objects being removed from the 3D map; and corresponding to baseline: col 14, line 55 to end of col. 14].

 7: Zhu teaches a hazard analysis and decision component configured to generate a control output signal based on the object classification and the distance information [at least col 4, line 45-57; col 19, line 45-56; via controller 610].